 Always Located close to downtown is Austin’s favorite swimming hole, Barton Springs Pool.
 The natural spring-fed pool is 3 acres in size and is located in Zilker Park.

-The pool can be very busy on the weekends, but once you get in it is large enough that it never really feels crowded inside.
+The pool can be bustling on the weekends, but it is large enough that it never really feels crowded inside once you get in.

-Keep in mind you cannot bring food into Barton Springs but drinks are permitted in plastic re-sealable containers.
+Remember that you cannot bring food into Barton Springs, but drinks are permitted in plastic re-sealable containers.
 During the warmer months, a food truck is regularly just outside where you can get something to eat.

 3. Lake Travis